 What to Do If Your Dog Eats a Pickle

 If your dog eats a pickle, there is no need to panic.
 Most pickles do not contain enough toxic ingredients to lead to poisoning, so your dog will likely be fine.
-The worst he may experience is some digestive upset.
+The worst they may experience is some digestive upset.

 However, it is still advised that you talk to your vet.
 Make sure that you have a list of the pickle’s ingredients on hand to report to your vet.
 If your vet believes any of the ingredients are a cause for concern, they may recommend that you bring your dog in.